 - Build and maintain solid relationships with Institute’s Centers of Influence

-- Work to cultivate a potential partnership between GIT and the Army Cyber Center of Excellence and the United States Military Academy
+- Work to cultivate a potential partnership between Georgia Tech and the Army Cyber Center of Excellence and the United States Military Academy

 - Aviation Accessions